Esri/arcgis-rest-js-samples/samples/attachments-browser/README.md

+# Attachments Browser

-# Running this demo
+## Running this demo

-This sample is fully in the browser.
-You do not need to install any dependencies - it uses ArcGIS REST JS from the Unpkg CDN.
+For this sample, you do not need to install any dependencies - it uses ArcGIS REST JS from the Unpkg CDN.
 To run this sample, you just need to host the `index.html` file.
 There are a variety of ways to do that; one simple way is to use the [serve](https://www.npmjs.com/package/serve) package:

 ```bash
 npx serve
 ```

-## Local ArcGIS REST JS
+### Local ArcGIS REST JS

 If you'd like to use a local version of ArcGIS REST JS, follow the [steps in the parent README](../README.md#local-arcgis-rest-js-browser), updating the script tags in these files as necessary: